Your baby's wellbeing will be monitored during your antenatal appointments, so any problems will usually be picked up before labour starts.

 - answer any questions you may have

-- explain your choices for the birth of your baby
+- explain your options for the delivery of your baby

 It is hard to make important decisions when you are grieving.
 Take time to think things over.
 Talk with your partner and family and ask any questions you may have.
 It may help you to write down questions to ask your healthcare team.

-Sometimes when your baby dies in the womb labour does not begin immediately.
-If this happens your healthcare team will talk to you about your options.
+If labour does not begin immediately, your healthcare team will talk to you about your options.

 They will base their advice on: